OrchardCMS/OrchardDoc/Documentation/Orchard-1-9-Release-Notes.markdown

 ...

+#### Upgrading modules

+Orchard 1.9 bumps up the .NET Framework version it depends on from 4.5 to 4.5.1.
+You may need to perform the same upgrade in your module's project properties before it successfully compiles.

 #### Note on the change of the default password hash algorithm

 As per the [work item #21036](https://orchard.codeplex.com/workitem/21036) the hash algorithm used by default to hash user passwords for storage was changed from SHA1 to PBKDF2 (more precisely the `System.Web.Helpers.Crypto.HashPassword()` implementation).